malk/malk.github.com/source/_posts/2012-10-31-what-is-an-elastic-datastore.markdown

 Here our datastore would be elastic if it could handle the changes of schema on the data and always use its own schema in the end (avoiding deformation).

-This is possible in datastores that are effectively schema-less (like mongo)
+This is possible in datastores that are effectively schema-less (like mongo).

 #### *Adapting to* schema changes